KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DropboxPictures by MMRIZE](https://github.com/MMRIZE/MMM-DropboxPictures)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `"node-fetch"` in file `auth.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"node-fetch"` in file `auth.js`: Replace it with built-in fetch.
-2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: ESLint is not in the dependencies or devDependencies.
+5. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-5. Recommendation: No lint script found in package.json.
+6. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-DublinRTPI by galaktor](https://github.com/galaktor/MMM-DublinRTPI)

 1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Deprecated: Found `require('request')` in file `rtpifetcher.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `rtpifetcher.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DVB by skastenholz](https://github.com/skastenholz/MMM-DVB)

+1. `Recommendation: .travis.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+5. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DWD-Pollen by carstendirks](https://github.com/carstendirks/MMM-DWD-Pollen)